openedx/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

 * Display names are critical for navigating through courses on smartphones.
-As you create course content, make sure you replace the default display names for every component with useful courseware component names.
+As you create course content, make sure you replace the default display names for every component with useful course component names.

 * Keep display names and labels concise.
 Long display names and labels might wrap on smaller screens, or might not be easily viewable.
 For example, if